pfdubois/BridgeBidding/source/AdvancedTransfers.rst

 partner's overcalls in a major.
 E.g., (1♣) – 1♥ – (P) – ?.
 Recall that in this context a
 bid of 2m is not forcing nor is 2♥.
 We can do more using Transfer Advances.

-There are as many versions of this convention as their are people who play it.
+There are as many versions of this convention as there are people who play it.
 See remarks below.

 In one version of Transfer Advances, bids from 1N to just below a 2-level raise